rust-lang/book/first-edition/src/error-handling.md

 ```

 There's one tiny but powerful change: the error value is passed through
 `From::from`.
-This makes the `try!` macro a lot more powerful because it gives
+This makes the `try!` macro much more powerful because it gives
 you automatic type conversion for free.

 Armed with our more powerful `try!` macro, let's take a look at code we wrote